silentgameplays/Simple-Arch-Linux-Setup/README.md

 * passwd your_new_user

-# 14.Downloading the text editors(in case you did'not add them already):

-* pacman -S nano
-* pacman -S vim

-# 15.Installing sudo (in case it's not installed already):

-* pacman -S sudo

-# 16.Editing the sudoers file:
+# 13.Editing the sudoers file:

 * visudo